VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 to translate it so that it exposes the relevant facets or properties for its current context.

-## Bounded Contexts and Multiple Architectures
+## Bounded contexts and multiple architectures

 A bounded context typically represents a slice of the overall system with clearly defined boundaries separating it from other bounded contexts within the system.
 If a bounded context is implemented by